 FREE MOVEMENT OF SPORTSMEN

-ECA endorses the position expressed on numerous occasions by the European Commission in relation to the free-movement of sportsmen.
+ECA endorses the position expressed on numerous occasions by the European Commission in relation to the free movement of sportsmen.
 ECA opposes any rule entailing direct discrimination such as quotas of players on the basis of nationality.
 Where we remain open is in relation to indirect discrimination under the condition that "they pursue a legitimate objective and insofar as they are necessary and proportionate to the achievements of such an objective."
-This, however, ECA believes, must be undertaken in very special circumstances and with the specific aim of promoting youth development.
+However, ECA believes this must be undertaken in very special circumstances and with the specific aim of promoting youth development.

 MATCH FIXING AND INTELLECTUAL PROPERTY RIGHTS